smartSenseSolutions/smartsense-gaia-x-signer/README.md

 # Smart-X-Signer by smartSense

-This tool to showcase the capability of smartSense in contact with the Gaia-X economy.
+This tool is to showcase the capability of smartSense in context with the Gaia-X ecosystem.
-This MVP covers below user case:
+This MVP covers below use cases:

 1. Create Web Decentralized Identifiers(did)
 2. On-boarding in Gaia-x
    1. Create a legal participant
    2. Create a service offer
 3. Create a Verifiable credential
 4. Create a Verifiable presentation
 5. Verify a Verifiable credentials and Verifiable presentations